SecretFoundation/docs/docs/node-guides/run-full-node-mainnet.md

 - 2 dedicated cores of any Intel Skylake processor (Intel® 6th generation) or better
 - Motherboard with support for SGX in the BIOS

-Refer to [Intel Processor Specifications](https://ark.intel.com/content/www/us/en/ark.html#@Processors) if you're unsure if your processor supports SGX

 ## Installation

 ### 0. Step up SGX on your local machine
 See instructions for [setup](setup-sgx-mainnet.md) and [verification](verify-sgx.md).
+See [registration](registration.md) if you'd like a more comprehensive overview on what's happening in these steps.

 ### 1. Download the Secret Network package installer for Debian/Ubuntu: